tiMaxal/ChoreSync/README.md

   - Select reminder times (1 hour, 30 minutes, 10 minutes, 1 day for Weekly/Monthly).
   - Enter a stagger interval (minutes) for same-day tasks (e.g., "30" for 30-minute gaps).
   - Check Weekdays and/or Weekends to restrict task days (at least one required).
-  - Enter days before period end for a re-import reminder (e.g., "7" for a week before).
+  - Enter days before period end for a re-import reminder (e.g., "7", max 28 for Month, 365 for Year).
-  - Click "Generate ICS File" to save the .ics file, or "Exit" to close the app.
+  - Click "Generate ICS File" to save the .ics file, or "Exit" to save settings and close.
 - Import the generated .ics file into your calendar app (e.g., Google Calendar, Apple Calendar).
+- Check `csc.log` for logs of actions and errors.

 ## Example
 For a CSV with: